-Steamed, boiled, fried, in soup, or in a dip, we love our crab on the Gulf Coast!
+Steamed, boiled, fried, tossed in soup, or in a dip, we love our blue crab on the Gulf Coast!
 It is most important to use fresh jumbo lump crab when preparing this recipe, and I buy mine from local seafood purveyors like Destin Ice at Inlet Beach, in Destin Ice in Destin, or Joe Patti’s Seafood in Pensacola.

-This is a simple recipe that can be jazzed up for brunch, or served on its own with a wedge of lemon or your favorite sauce.
-You can make the cakes smaller to feed eight, and easily double the recipe if you have company coming over to watch the National Championships tonight.
-Who will it be… Alabama or Georgia?
-At this point both teams are phenomenal, but Roll Tide will be shouted from our rooftop.
+This is a simple recipe that can be jazzed up for brunch, or served on its own with a wedge of lemon and your favorite sauce.
+You can make the cakes smaller to feed eight, and easily double the recipe if you have company coming.

 Jumbo Lump Crab Cakes

 - 3 tablespoons butter

 - 2 garlic cloves very finely chopped

 - 3 tablespoons small very finely diced onion

 - 3/4 cup fine plain or panko bread crumbs